 This clearly defined goal helped inspire and mold the way in which we wrote each piece.
 This philosophy lead us to an organic approach centered around a fastpitch tournament weekend.
-From this, we scripted naturally occuring scenarios which helped create structure during production while still allowing events to unfold as they normally would.
+From this, we scripted naturally occurring scenarios, which helped create structure during production while still allowing events to unfold as they normally would.
 Using the scripts as a foundation rather than a set-in-stone path, the players (and parents) were able to get real.
 Thus adding a level of authenticity that would’ve been impossible to achieve from an outsider’s perspective.

 RIP-IT developed personas to help guide communication tactics towards an eye-level approach.
 Dave and Jennifer are the personifications of the softball coach and softball mom.
 In a sense, we aimed to speak to the audience from within, not as an outsider.

-At the core of it all are the players, defined through the RIP-IT user personas of Ashlee (age 12) and Kelly (age 16).
-Learning to see from their perspective allowed us to speak to the buying power of Dave (coach) and Jennifer (mom) while still engaging the end user, Ashlee and Kelly.
+At the core of it, all are the players, defined through the RIP-IT user personas of Ashlee (age 12) and Kelly (age 16).
+Learning to see from their perspective allowed us to speak to the buying power of Dave (coach) and Jennifer (mom) while still engaging the end-user, Ashlee and Kelly.